 When did you first hear/discover that you had been given the label “gifted”?

-In 2nd Grade I was moved from the second-highest math class to the very highest math class, and then in 3rd Grade I was sitting in class and an administrator came into the room.
+In 3rd Grade I was moved from the second-highest math class to the very highest math class, which was done in kind of a weird way.
+I was sitting in class and an administrator came into the room.
 She said, “There are two more openings in Mr. So-and-So’s class.”
 We all knew that was the top class.

-I sat up straight because I knew that was what we were supposed to do to get chosen.
+I sat up straight and folded my arms and really stretched my head and back upright, because I knew that was what we were supposed to do to get chosen.
 They picked me and one girl.
 They took us right out of the class then.
 I thought it was because I sat up really straight.

 I didn’t think to look around to compare to see how other people were sitting.
-As I recall, there were also other people sitting up straight who must have thought they had a shot.
-In hindsight, it seems terrible.
+I had just figured that I was sitting up straight the best!
+In hindsight, it seems terrible that they did it in this manner actually.
+As I recall, everyone else was sitting up straight, and must have clearly thought they had a shot.
 I don’t even know if I told my parents about that.
 I should tell them about that.

 Editor’s note: They know now.

-I remember doing division and being really good at it.
 I distinctly remember the first time I saw a fraction.
 The problem on the test was “What is 3 ÷ 4?”
+I think this was in 1st or 2nd grade.

-I concluded it wasn’t possible.
+I couldn’t figure it out immediately, so I went on with the other questions and would come back to it.
+I completed all the other questions on the one-sheet quiz in about 20 or 30 seconds I think.
+All of the others were just plain old division, they were super simple 14 ÷ 2 stuff.
+And then I got back to this 3 ÷ 4 one.
+I immediately realized that 3 didn’t actually go into four evenly, and therefore concluded it wasn’t possible.
 I couldn’t figure out why she put it on the test.
 This was my first introduction to fractions.
 When I heard the answer was “3/4” I thought that that was a bit of a cop out.

-I mean, saying “The answer to 3 divided by 4 is 3 divided by 4”… you’re just restating the question.
+I mean, saying “The answer to 3 divided by 4 is 3 divided by 4”… well, that’s not an answer!
+You’re just restating the question.

 “That’s pretty weak,” I thought to myself.